Aa-sheesh/clip-automator/README.md

-# Generate a README for this

-Here is a comprehensive README for your YouTube Live Analyzer and Automatic Clip Creator project:

-***

 # YouTube Live Analyzer \& Automatic Clip Creator

 This project is a Flask-based backend service that analyzes completed live streams on YouTube channels, detects highlight clips based on audio spikes and transcript sentiment, and automatically extracts highlight video clips.